Review of Samsung Galaxy Tab S6: the most “charged” tablet on Android

 </ img>

-On the left are magnetic contacts for connecting the keyboard cover and slots for its proper installation:
+On the left are magnetic contacts for connecting the keyboard cover and grooves for its correct installation:

 </ img>